-Hannah was Honorary Fellow at Durham University between 2015-18, and ran a live scientific experiment at the UK’s Centre for Life (see creativescienceatlife.com for more).
+Hannah was Honorary Fellow at Durham University between 2015-19, and ran a live citizen science experiment at the UK’s Centre for Life.
 As part of a team of researchers, Hannah brought expertise in digital information systems as research tools and participatory action research methods to the Designing for Creativity and Innovation in Informal Science Learning project.
 So far, the project is having impact in society through its knowledge exchange via presentations for international informal science learning practitioners at the Association of Science and Technology Centres Conference in 2016, and has impact in the academy through publications such as the Informal Learning Review, book chapters and academic journals.

 From 2011 – 2015, Hannah undertook PhD research at the Institute for Informatics and Digital Innovation at Edinburgh Napier University’s School of Computing.
 The doctoral research studied the concepts, methodologies, and tools of The AmbITion Approach, and validated it as a framework for business transformation of the creative industries in a digital age.
 A new theoretical and conceptual framework called Participatory Transformation has emerged from the work.
 You can read and download the thesis (please reference it: Rudman, H. (2015) A framework for the transformation of the creative industries in a digital age.
 Ph.D., Edinburgh Napier University, Edinburgh.):

-Hannah’s cross-disciplinary research interest is in organisational transformation and exploring how enterprises that are impacted by digital disruptions can successfully and sustainably transform.
+Hannah’s original interdisciplinary research interest was in organisational transformation and exploring how enterprises that are impacted by digital disruptions can successfully and sustainably transform.
 The work crosses the fields of Information Systems (IS), Business and Management, Design, and creative practice, and is undertaken through the qualitative, interpretive, mixed methodologies of participatory action research, using digital information systems as research tools.

 June 2015: “A framework for the transformation of the incumbent creative industries in a digital age”, presented at the 10th International Forum on Knowledge Asset Dynamics, 10-12 June, Bari, Italy.